Klingri/Klingify-Power-But-Simple/README.md

 ## Description

-This is my first project, I am currently testing things and seeing what works and what doesn't, It's a practice for HTML.
-It is currently being worked on every few days.
+This was my first project, I was testing things and seeing what works and what doesn't, It was a practice for HTML.
+It is currently discontinued.

 ## Getting Started

 ### Dependencies

 * You need a web browser, Chrome, Edge, Opera, Brave and Firefox are all recommended and good choices.
-* You need a operating system, I recommend Windows 10 and 11.
+* You need a operating system, I recommend Windows 11.

 ### Installing